 A native New Yorker finding my way in North Dakota's Capitol, I have successfully navigated through Theodore Roosevelt National Park in Medora, danced with joy to the Medora Musical, cruised on the Missouri River, observed the most beautiful sky in the nation, joined a gym, finished dead last in a Wallyball League sponsored by Bismarck Parks and Rec, voted in a Presidential election without needing to register, and made one whole friend.
 It's been quite the adventure with many more to come

 I am a North Dakota native.
-I started in radio years ago in this building.
-I have held a few other jobs that took me away from ND, but I returned home when the opportunity came.
+I started in radio years ago in this building on the Strip in Mandan.
+I have held a few other jobs that took me away from North Dakota, but I returned home when the opportunity came and I’m glad to be back!
 When I am not on air I can be found doing yard work, working out at the gym, reading, baking, spending time with family, serving ice cream, jogging, laughing with friends or snuggling two kitties.
+Catch me on Cool 98

 I came to Bismarck-Mandan from the East Coast.
 After being in the Radio Business for nearly 30 years, I've learned one thing: In Radio, a person is judged by the size of their U-Haul.
 Well, mine isn't much bigger now but I'm having a blast playing Bismarck-Mandan's greatest hits for you.